 Block merchandising is preferable to horizontal merchandising and is a practical way to merchandise if space is limited.
 It provides the customers with good product visibility and can be quite attractive.
 If you’re going to use this method, it’s important to think about colours.
 Ideally, colours should be broken up with different product colours in between.

-Vertical merchandising is usually the best strategy. vertical merchandising creates the most visual impact and is a quick and easy way to merchandise.
+Vertical merchandising is usually the best strategy.
+This form of merchandising creates the most visual impact and is a quick and easy way to merchandise.
 In addition, it makes it easy to ensure that plenty of product is available.
 It creates the most visual impact because the narrow columns make it easy for the customers’ eyes to be drawn to the natural central focal point.

 Sometimes this method isn’t practical because there isn’t enough space on the shop shelving.
 If you’re going to adopt this strategy, make sure that there are at least 3 or 4 of each product in a column.
 If there are fewer than this, the column can become too narrow and the visual effect is ruined.